-Point of Order/ Personal explanation/ Point of Information Point of Order Personal Explanation Point of Information or A member may raise a point of order A member may make a personal clarification at any time.
-The Mayor will hear explanation at any time.
-A personal A point of information or clarification them immediately.
-A point of order explanation must relate to some must relate to the matter being may only relate to an alleged breach material part of an earlier speech by debated.
-If a Member wishes to raise of these Procedure Rules or the law. the member which may appear to a point of information, he/she must The Member must indicate the rule have been misunderstood in the first seek the permission of the or law and the way in which they present debate, or outside of the Mayor.
-The Member must specify the consider it has been broken.
-The meeting.
-The ruling of the Mayor on nature of the information he/she ruling of the Mayor on the point of the admissibility of a personal wishes to provide and its importance order will be final. explanation will be final. to the current debate, If the Mayor gives his/her permission, the Member will give the additional information succinctly.
+Point of Information or clarification

+A point of information or clarification must relate to the matter being debated.
+If a Member wishes to raise a point of information, he/she must first seek the permission of the Mayor.
+The Member must specify the nature of the information he/she wishes to provide and its importance to the current debate.
+If the Mayor gives his/her permission, the Member will give the additional information succinctly.
 Points of Information or clarification should be used in exceptional circumstances and should not be used to interrupt other speakers or to make a further speech when he/she has already spoken during the debate.
 The ruling of the Mayor on the admissibility of a point of information or clarification will be final.
-1